Case Results

 Stopped for driving at night without headlights in Austin, Texas, my client was arrested for DWI.
 She performed the SFSTs – Standardized Field Sobriety Tests – which she was unaware she could refuse, but she did allow a breath test because she did not know she could refuse.

 The officer requested these tests because he said he smelled a strong odor of alcohol and her eyes were bloodshot and glassy.
 Based on his suspicions, he performed the HGN (Horizontal Gaze Nystagmus, or eye jerk test) and reported my client displayed all six of the possible intoxication clues.
-He claimed my client displayed several clues on the Walk & Turn test – inability to walk the straight line, inability to walk heel to toe, inability to turn properly and stopping during the test.
+He claimed my client displayed several clues on the Walk & Turn test – inability to walk a straight line, inability to walk heel to toe, inability to turn properly, and stopping during the test.
 Three of the four clues on the One-Leg Stand were reported: balancing with her arms, putting her foot down repeatedly, and swaying.

 We won the case because I made it clear that we would fight the charges.
 After negotiations, the state’s prosecutor dismissed the DWI.
-My client paid a small fine after pleading to a misdemeanor offense less than DWI.
+My client paid a small fine after pleading to a misdemeanor offense less than a DWI.

 DWI Dismissed – No Probation, No Community Service